FrancescoXX/the-rust-programming-workshop/README.md

-# The rust Programming Workshop
+# The Rust Programming Workshop

 This repository is a compendium of code examples, exercises, and notes for the upcoming book "The Rust Programming Workshop"